 Generally, the AQI encompasses the five major pollutants – ground-level ozone, particle pollution (also known as particulate matter), carbon monoxide, sulfur dioxide, and nitrogen dioxide.
 Generally, particulate matter, specifically PM2.5 and PM10, are the two pollutants that pose the greatest threat to human health in this country due to Saharan Dust surges.

-For each of these pollutants, there are established national air quality standards to protect public health around the world.
+For each of these pollutants, there are established national air quality standards to protect public health worldwide.
 Generally, particulate matter, specifically PM2.5 and PM10, are the two pollutants that pose the greatest threat to human health in this country due to Saharan Dust surges.

 Before the dust arrives